AlexandreFlament/L1-2023-C-Project/README.md

 ```

-### The shape structure
+### The Shape Structure

 #### Structure

-Compared to the previous shapes, the `Shape` structure is the one that is used to store the shapes for future use such as displaying.
+Compared to the previous shapes, the `Shape` structure is the one that is used to store the shapes for future uses such as displaying.
 ```c
 typedef struct {
     int id;